David Lloyd Interview

 Bahniwé: What made you decide to become an artist?
 What are your inspiration sources?

 David Lloyd: Well, I always loved to draw, but the first time I realised I could make a career of it, was when I was a kid.
 I saw a TV show which was some kind of educational programme, with a lot of people in a studio representing different kinds of professions—and one of them was a commercial artist, a guy sitting at a big drawing table.
 It looked cool—a great way to make a living!
 So I thought, that is what I wanna do.

 But the people who inspired me...
 I didn't know European comics, we didn't have access to them in England.
 There was Tintin, but I didn’t really like it—it was too gentle for me.
-So, when I was a kid, there was Steve Ditko, and two English strip artists: Ron Embleton and John Burns.
-Those guys are not really very well-known outside England.
+So, when I was a kid, there was Steve Ditko, and two English strip artists - Ron Embleton and John Burns - who are not really very well-known outside England.
 They were really great, and they were the two greatest influences on me, I think.

 B: Are you interested in European comics now?

 A lot of the creators who worked on that book are now working in the American market.
-DC comics recognised the quality of the folks working on that comic and came over to the UK in the mid-'80s and invited a whole crowd of them to dinner at the Savoy Hotel—one of the most exclusive hotels in England—to convince them that they should work for them.
+DC comics recognised the quality of the folks working on that comic and came over to the UK in the mid-'80s and invited a whole crowd of them to dinner at the Savoy Hotel—one of the most exclusive hotels in England—to convince them they should work for them.
 It was a succesful tactic.
-At the time, you'd be lucky to get a pub lunch from a British publisher.
-They all looked on their contributors as completely dispensible and interchangeable.
+At the time, you'd be lucky to get a pub lunch from a British publisher - they tended to look on their contributors as dispensible and interchangeable.

 ABOVE : Pages from Kickback

 B: When did you begin to draw attention to yourself as an artist?